-H. COMPENSATION OF SICK LEAVE to VACATION LEAVE
+H. SICK LEAVE to VACATION LEAVE

 An employee may request to convert unused sick leave to vacation leave, providing the employee retains a sick leave balance of at least 240 hours, after the conversion.
-Employees may convert three one (31) hour unused sick leave days for one (1) hour vacation day leave; up to a maximum of nine forty (940) hours sick days leave for three forty (340) hours vacation days leave.
-The days hours must be converted in whole day hour increments: 3:1, 6:2, or 9:3.
-A request can be made twice a year, calculated from the once employee's per anniversary yeardate, with a maximum of 80 hours converted per year.
+Employees may convert one (1) hour unused sick leave for one (1) hour vacation leave; up to a maximum of forty (40) hours sick leave for forty (40) hours vacation leave.
+The hours must be converted in whole hour increments.
+A request can be made twice a year, calculated from the employee's anniversary date, with a maximum of 80 hours converted per year.
 The converted sick leave will be deducted from the employee's accrued sick leave balance and placed in the vacation leave.
 A Compensation of Sick Leave form must be sent to the Office Manager for approval.